+In this paper, we consider an earthquake with an averaged peak ground acceleration (PGA) of 0.5 $g$ across the region where the distribution network equipment is located.
+The studied event is equivalent to the 2010 Haiti earthquake \cite{Athena_Heiti_2010}.
+We implement the proposed framework to the standard IEEE 33-bus test feeder \cite{Baran_Network_1989}.
+As shown in Fig. \ref{Graph of the network in one of the Monte Carlo iterations without hardening}, in this distribution feeder, four distributed energy resources (DER) are connected to buses 6, 12, 18, and 29, and four essential loads are connected to buses 9, 17, 19, and 25.
+The generation capacity $P_G^{Max}$ and common load data can be found in TABLE \ref{bus,gen,load data}.
+The value of common loads $\bar{\omega}$ is \$10/kW.
+The essential load data are presented in TABLE \ref{essential loads}.
+The fragility curves of the poles and underground cables presented in \cite{Xinzhenglu_fragilitycurves_2020} are used in our simulations.
 The cost data of power pole, underground cable, and substation hardening are extracted from \cite{Guidelines_electricityauthority_2018}.
 Specifically, the costs of hardening a power pole $c_\ell^o$, the underground cable $c_\ell^u$, and the distribution substation $C_0$ are \$500/pole, \$4,000/mile, and \$10,000, respectively.
 Table \ref{line data} presents four groups of network lines used in the simulation.
 As shown in Table \ref{line data}, the network consists of one underground cable group and three groups of overhead lines with different numbers of poles, failure probability without hardening $\mathbb{P}$, and hardened modes $\mathbb{P}^H$.
-These groups are considered to keep the diversity of lines and bring simulations closer to reality.
 It is assumed that lines in the same group are the same in terms of lifetime, conditions of construction, and maintenance.
-The failure probabilities (hardened and not hardened) are obtained by using \eqref{pole failure} and the fragility curves of each equipment.
+The failure probabilities (hardened and not hardened) are obtained by calculating ${\overline{\mathbb{P}}}$ and the fragility curves of each equipment.
 In an earthquake with an anverage PGA of 0.5 $g$, the failure probabilities of the pre-hardening and post-hardening wires are 10\% and 1\%, respectively \cite{Xinzhenglu_fragilitycurves_2020}.
 The return period of the earthquake is set at 475 years, i.e., corresponding to 10 \% probability of exceedance in 50 years.